smnorris/fwapg/extras/README.md

 Some workflows require relating `fwa_assessment_watersheds_poly` to stream segments and fundamental watersheds.
 There are no existing links in the attribues so this relation requires a resource intensive spatial query.
 Rather than running a spatial query every time, we can create lookups.
 The lookups are provided at `https://hillcrestgeo.ca/outgoing/public/fwapg/` and loaded by `01_load.sh`, but they can be created from scratch with this script:

     ./assessment_watersheds_lookups.sh

+Rather than calculate upstream area as needed, this draft script will add and populate an `upstream_area` column in the streams table (currently requires [`pgdata`](https://github.com/smnorris/pgdata) and is extremely slow)

+    python add_upstream_area.py